-If travel to the region is deemed necessary, organizations should ensure that employees are educated about disease transmission and infection-control measures.
+Organizations should review such warnings and consider potential changes to business travel approval procedures.
+If travel to an affected region is deemed necessary, organizations should educate employees about disease transmission and infection-control measures.
 Specifically, travelers to affected regions should: